 What do you get when investing with Awning?

-Awning can help you identify and purchase local rental properties; if you choose to invest you will be purchasing a physical property (a single-family home) not an investment security.
+can help you locate and purchase rental properties, but if you choose to invest, you will be purchasing a physical property, not a security.

 How does Awning make money?

 Like a standard real estate brokerage, Awning earns commissions on the property sales, typically 2.5-3% of the total sale price.
 Awning does not advertise any additional fees on its website.

 The specific returns from any particular property will vary greatly based on factors like ownership and maintenance expenses, rental income, vacancy rates, and property value fluctuations.